George of Poděbrady: Ruler of Bohemia

 The struggle of the Hussites against the papal party continued uninterruptedly, and the position of George became a very difficult one when the young king Ladislaus, who was crowned in 1453, expressed his pro-Roman sympathies, though he had recognized the compacts and the ancient privileges of Bohemia.
 In 1457 King Ladislaus died suddenly and some voices accused George of having poisoned him.
 However, research in 1985 proved acute leukemia as the cause of death.

 On 2 March 1458 the estates of Bohemia unanimously chose George as king.
 Even the adherents of the papal party voted for him, some in honour of his moderate policies, some out of deference to popular feeling, which opposed the election of a foreign ruler.

 George attempted to rule in a moderate manner based on the Compacta of Prague.
 He won the loyalty of some Catholics, but had to contend with the opposition of Pope Pius II, which proved one of the most serious obstacles to his rule.
 Pius declared the Compacta null and void in 1462 and wished George to consent to this.
-George rejected this demand but endeavoured to curry favour with the Papal See by punishing the more extreme Hussites (Taborites) or members of then newly founded Unitas Fratrum Church.
+George rejected this demand but endeavoured to curry favour with the Papal See by punishing the more extreme Hussites (Taborites) or members of then newly founded Unitas Fratrum church.

 Message of peace

 George attempted to secure peace with Rome by a radical suggestion, which some consider to have been a proposal before its time of a European Union.
-He proposed a treaty among all Christian powers, with Hungary, Poland, Bohemia, Bavaria, France, and Italian states and its princes the founding members, but others, especially the Hispanic powers, joining later.
+He proposed a treaty among all Christian powers, with Hungary, Poland, Bohemia, Bavaria, Brandenburg, Saxony, France, Burgundy and Italian states and its princes the founding members, but others, especially the Hispanic powers, joining later.
 The member states would pledge to settle all differences by exclusively peaceful means.
 There was to be a common parliament and other common institutions.
 George couched the proposal in Christian terms ("Europe" is not explicitly mentioned) as a way to stop the "abominable Turk", who had conquered Constantinople in 1453.

 He sent his brother-in-law Jaroslav Lev of Rožmitál on a tour of European courts with a draft treaty of the message of peace to promote the idea.
 George hoped that the treaty would come into effect in 1464.
-It is seen as one of historical visions of European unity foreshadowing the European Union.
+It is seen as one of historical proposals of European unity foreshadowing the European Union.

 That did not happen.
 All George's endeavours to establish peace with Rome proved ineffectual, but Pius II's plan of a crusade against Bohemia remained unexecuted.
 After Pius' death in 1464, George attempted to negotiate with the new pope, Paul II, who proved to be an equally determined opponent.